-License optimization and the cloud
+License Optimization and the Cloud

 This is particularly the case with cloud-based software.
 All the major vendors are moving to this subscription-based model – with some more aggressive about it than others.
 This makes it easier for them to ensure you are compliant – as your users cannot access the software without a valid license.

-As a result, we find organizations with the highest levels of SAM maturity are those with a recognized, fully utilized, tool-based SAM solution which maintains compliance, eliminates risk, controls cost and optimizes utilization across the entire IT estate (including desktop, datacentre and mobile devices), whether in an on premise, Cloud or hybrid environment.
+As a result, we find organizations with the highest levels of SAM maturity are those with a recognized, fully utilized, tool-based SAM solution which maintains compliance, eliminates risk, controls cost and optimizes utilization across the entire IT estate (including desktop, datacentre and mobile devices), whether in an on premises, Cloud or hybrid environment.

-Big data and the IoT
+SAM, Big Data and the IoT

-The fact is that when a SAM program is done properly (and I don’t mean using something like SCCM to produce the bare minimum of information) it delivers a raft of detailed data that can be used to provide the insights to transform not only the use of IT, but the business as a whole.
+The fact is that when a SAM program is done properly (and we don’t mean using something like SCCM to produce the bare minimum of information) it delivers a raft of detailed data that can be used to provide the insights to transform not only the use of IT, but the business as a whole.

-The best SAM tools don’t just capture data relating to software assets and licensing; they also capture detailed key inventory data relating to the hardware it resides on, and increasingly organizations are utilizing this data to assist decision making and enhance planning in relation to future technology investments.
+The best SAM tools don’t just capture data relating to software assets and licensing; they also capture detailed key inventory data relating to the hardware it resides on.
+Increasingly organizations are utilizing this data to assist decision making and enhance planning in relation to future technology investments.
 The success of Cloud Transformation, Enterprise Mobility, Security and Data Management strategies, to name a few, are all underpinned by the ability to access accurate information relating to the deployment, nature and utilization of existing assets.

 That has to be it right?
 Evolution of SAM realized?
 Not quite…